Former home of the New York Giants, New York Yankees, and New York Mets

 This and the next three photos are from Coogan's Bluff.
 At Polo Grounds I, fans could see inside the ballpark from this spot.
 If you look in the distance you can see Yankee Stadium on the other side of the East River.

-The plaque in the first picture is mounted on the tower on the right side of this picture.
+The plaque in the first picture is mounted on the tower on the left side of this picture.
 New Yankee Stadium and Old Yankee Stadium are on the left and right of the tower in the center of this picture.

-2010 Eric Okurowski
+2016 Eric Okurowski